-Stress Management Courses & Stress Counselling Online or in person
+Melbourne Stress Management Courses & Stress Counselling in Melbourne

 Stress Management and the balance of life

 Sometimes when we take on lots of projects, we can feel invincible.
 Yet, as the days and months creep up on us, juggling all these extra tasks, can take its toll.

 Adding a pandemic to the mix, and juggling looking after kids, homeschooling, and everything else that comes along with it, can be all consuming.

 Thankfully, there are some great tools to manage stress, such as eating healthy and exercise.
 Also, there’s learning time management skills, delegating, and meditating can also help.

 But sometimes, no matter how hard we try, these are all nice ideas, but seemingly impossible to do.

 If you’ve found yourself in this running rat cycle for a bit too long, it might be time to get a fresh look at what’s going on.

 What is stress?

 Stress is the sensation we feel when our body produces increased amounts of cortisol.